Dave Van Veen

 bio

-Prior to beginning at Stanford, Dave spent two years at a Bay Area start-up developing new imaging algorithms for commercial deployment.
-Previously he earned a M.S. in EE from the University of Texas performing machine learning research under the supervision of Alex Dimakis and Sriram Vishwanath, during which time he also served as a Data Science for Social Good fellow in London.
-Before that Dave earned a B.S. in EE from the University of Wisconsin, where his main project was leading a 150-person organization to build a hyperloop pod for SpaceX.
+Previously, Dave was a research scientist at a Bay Area start-up and Stanford's AIMI Center.
+He earned his MS at the University of Texas conducting machine learning research under Alex Dimakis and Sriram Vishwanath.
+Dave also served as a Data Science for Social Good fellow in London.
+During his BS in EE at the University of Wisconsin, he founded Badgerloop, a 150-person team that built a hyperloop pod for SpaceX.

 news